adamnoto/bali/README.md

 Why I created Bali?

 - I want to segment access rules per roles
-- I want to assign those roles to a user
-- I don't want to force access rules to match controllers' actions
+- I don't want to marry rules with controllers' actions
-- I want an intuitive DSL
+- I want an intuitive DSL that makes defining things fast
-- I want to easily print those defined roles
+- I want to print those rules if I want, to see who can do what
-- On top of that, it integrates well with Rails (and optionally, RSpec)
+- On top of that, it integrates well with Rails (also, RSpec)

 ## Supported versions